jcdesignweb/jukeis-app-erb/README.md

 * **ERB:** Electron React Boilerplate.
 * **React:** JavaScript library for building user interfaces.
 * **Ant Design:** UI component library for React that provides a set of ready-to-use and styled components.
-* **[Other Libraries/Frameworks you used]:** (e.g., `react-router-dom`, any encryption library, etc.)

 ## Contributing

 Contributions are welcome.
-If you find any bugs or have any suggestions for improvement, please open an [issue](https://github.com/your-username/Jukeis/issues) on the GitHub repository.
+If you find any bugs or have any suggestions for improvement, please open an [issue](https://github.com/jcdesignweb/jukeis-app-erb/issues) on the GitHub repository.

 If you want to contribute code, please follow these steps: